lucasros98/nlp_healthcare/work_logs/week1-intro.md

 However, other entities has just a very few IOB-tags.

 There are also some punctuations that we believe could be important for the models, such as "->" or "-" between dates.
-We will have to look into this more.
+We will have to look into this more, but right now we added the option to keep these punctuations.

+## Other notes

+- We had the first writing seminar this week.
+- Created an outline for the master thesis document in Overleaf.
+- Created a project structure in the repository.
+- Sent an email to Thomas about the formatting of data, (sometimes there are a number in the end of the sentence, and it is not clear what it means).